ucsf-wynton/wynton-website-hpc/docs/howto/gui-x11fwd.md

 ### Logging in

-Launch x2go client.
+With the above setup, the following instructions opens a remote desktop window on your local computer:

+1. Launch the X2Go Client on your local machine
-Double Click configured session (above).
+2. Double click the session configured (above)

-Dialog: **Enter Passphrase to decrypt a key**

-_Enter ssh key passphrase (if set)_
+3. Dialog **Enter Passphrase to decrypt a key**: _Enter ssh key passphrase, if set, otherwise just <kbd>ENTER</kbd>_

-Dialog: **Choose DUO Authentication Method** (Only if connecting from off campus.)
+4. If connecting from an off-campus location and not already authenticated:

-_Perform Duo Authentication as prompted_
+   - Dialog **Choose DUO Authentication Method**: _Perform Duo Authentication as prompted_

-Dialog: **Remember connection authentication for 12 hours? [y/N]**

-_Input y (This is important, it does NOT work if you choose "N")_
+   - Dialog **Remember connection authentication for 12 hours? [y/N]**: _Answer y_ (this is important, it does _not_ work if you choose 'no')

-Dialog: **MATE on dev2** (This may happen with some configurations, even if you are using SSH Keys.
-We are investigating.)

-_Enter Wynton Password_
+6. Dialog **MATE on dev2**: _Enter your {{ site.cluster.name }} password_ (this happens for unknown reasons to _some_ users, even when using SSH keys)

-Dialog: **Enter passphrase to decrypt a key.**

-_Enter ssh key passphrase (if set)_
+7. Dialog **Enter passphrase to decrypt a key**: _Enter ssh key passphrase, if set_

-Dialog: **Enter passphrase to decrypt a key.**

-_Enter ssh key passphrase (if set)_
+8. Dialog **Enter passphrase to decrypt a key**: _Enter ssh key passphrase, if set_ (yes, twice)

-Wait, Wait, MATE launches.
+9. Wait!
+It will take a long time before the MATE window to appear.

 <div class="alert alert-warning" role="alert">
-If you get a dialog saying '<strong>Error: Connection failed. bash: x2golistsessions: command not found</strong>', then you have missed configuring a 'Proxy server' in Steps 7-8.
+If you get a dialog saying '<strong>Error: Connection failed. bash: x2golistsessions: command not found</strong>', then you have missed configuring a 'Proxy server' in Steps 7-8 of Section 'Setup of the X2Go Client (once)'.
 </div>

 ### 3D Graphics with X2Go (in alpha testing)

-The X2Go client provides basic support for 3D applications with a software implementation of an ancient version of OpenGL.
-On the GPU development nodes (*i.e.*, `gpudev1`), [VirtualGL](https://virtualgl.org/) is installed so you can use hardware accelerated 3D graphics.
+The X2Go Client provides basic support for 3D applications with a software implementation of an ancient version of OpenGL.
+On the GPU development nodes (i.e., `gpudev1`), [VirtualGL] is installed so you can use hardware accelerated 3D graphics.
 All you need to do is:

  1. Opt-in by sending email to [{{ site.cluster.email_support }}](mailto:{{ site.cluster.email_support }}?subject=vglusers) with the subject `vglusers`
  2. Wait for confirmation that you have added to the `vglusers` group
  3. Use the `vglrun` program to run your program on a development node, either
     - by starting the application from a terminal (example below), or
-    - by using a Wynton desktop shortcut, after editing it in your Wynton `~/Desktop` to have `vglrun` inserted before the program name on the **Exec=** line
+    - by using a {{ site.cluster.name }} desktop shortcut, after editing it in your {{ site.cluster.name }} `~/Desktop` to have `vglrun` inserted before the program name on the **Exec=** line

 For example: